Keep Your End Objective In Mind

 Without my end objective in mind, it’s easy to get thrown off by the various things that occur.
 For example, I can ask a truckload of questions to each of the requests.
 To the advertisers, I can be asking: “How much is sponsorship for the advertisement?
 How long is the campaign?
 How many ads are you looking to serve?
 What is the size of the ads?”
 To the program developers, I can be asking “How is the incentive for me to write the review?
 How long do you want the review to be?”
 To the other webmasters, I can be asking “How much incremental traffic can I get from writing a guest post on your site?
 How long are your guest posts?
 When do you need it?”
 For each of these requests, I will have different considerations, such as time, money, resources, the benefits and downsides.

 However, when I’m clear on my end objective, everything becomes very simple.
 I always start off every decision making process by evaluating them against my objective.
 Do the advertisements correspond to the theme of personal development?
-Are the software in line with personal productivity?
+Is the software in line with personal productivity?
 Do the other webmasters’ sites themes have an overlap with personal development?

 If the answer to any of these questions is a ‘No’, I will turn down the request, without need for further thought.
 Sure, it may give me more money.
 Sure, it may give me more traffic.
 But the primary objective must always be met before anything else should be considered.